Graduate Student Awards

 KSU graduate students are recognized for their accomplishments and contributions with the university-wide awards listed below.
 Additionally, discipline-specific awards may be presented by departments, graduate programs, and other groups.

-This award recognizes exceptional achievement in doctoral studies.
+Sponsored by K-State's University Distinguished Professors, this award recognizes exceptional achievement in doctoral studies.
 Applicants must demonstrate excellence in scholarship through publications and other accomplishments appropriate for his or her academic field.
 Doctoral candidates from any discipline who meet eligibility requirements may apply.
 The application process begins at the middle of each spring semester.

 CGS/ProQuest Distinguished Dissertation Award